scraed/2026/_posts/2026-04-27-rethinking-diffusion-Langevin.md

 in which $t' \in [0,T]$ is the reverse time, $\mathbf{s}(\mathbf{x}, t) = \nabla_{\mathbf{x}} \log p_t(\mathbf{x})$ is the score function of the density of $\mathbf{x}_{t}$ in the forward process.

-The table below summarizes the reverse diffusion process, the definition of the reverse time, and its associated Langevin dynamics for the VP parameterization:
+The above analysis applies not only to SDE reverse processes but also to ODE reverse processes.
+The following table summarizes the reverse diffusion processes for several popular schemes, including their reverse time definitions and associated Langevin dynamics under the VP parameterization: